 Some recruitments are open until filled and do not have an absolute deadline to submit application materials.
 In most cases, these open until filled positions have a first review date.
 Application materials received by that date will receive consideration.
 The recruitment may close without further notice after the first review date.

-1. Three copies of a plan (or a sketch showing the work)
+1. Two copies of a plan (or a sketch showing the work)